-- that students develop advanced biblical and theological understanding through elective credits for a concentration in the Bible or Religious Thought; - (2) that students be better prepared for graduate study by becoming competent in conducting independent research through the completion of a culminating project, usually a thesis, and, in certain extraordinary cases, a comprehensive examination; and - (3) that students acquire basic skills and knowledge to grow spiritually and explore vocationally the uses of their degree for their life and work in the church and in the world.
+- (1) Develop advanced biblical and theological understanding through elective credits for a concentration in the Bible or Religious Thought. - (2) Are better prepared for graduate study by becoming competent in conducting independent research through the completion of a culminating project, usually a thesis, and, in certain extraordinary cases, a comprehensive examination.